bitfocus/companion-module-libreoffice-impress/companion/HELP.md

  - Only the Presentation in the active Window can be started
  - The variable presentation_name does not always get sent by LibreOffice Impress
+ - Toggle Blank Screen does not work the first Time if it got triggered outside Companion

 ## Configuration